MaterializeInc/materialize/README.md

 Materialize supports a comprehensive variery of SQL features, all using the PostgreSQL dialect and protocol:

 -   Joins, Joins, Joins!
 Materialize supports multi-column join conditions, multi-way joins over, self-joins, cross-joins, inner joins, outer joins, etc.
--   Delta-join execution to avoid intermediate state blowup - joins tested up to 64 topics.
+-   Delta-join execution avoids intermediate state blowup - tested on joins of up to 64 relations.
 -   Support for subqueries.
 Materialize's SQL optimizer performs subquery decorrelation out-of-the-box, avoiding the need to manually rewrite subqueries into joins.
 -   Materialize supports streams that contain CDC data (currently supporting the [Debezium](https://debezium.io/blog/2017/09/25/streaming-to-another-database/) format).
 Materialize can incrementally maintain views in the presence of arbitrary inserts, updates, and deletes.
 No asterisks.
 -   All the aggregations. `GROUP BY` , `MIN`, `MAX`, `COUNT`, `SUM`, `STDDEV`, `HAVING`, etc.